ninja03jod/Hands_on_Gen_AI_-_LLM-s/README.md

-### Prompt Engineering With In Context Learning --> Using Zero, One and Few Shot Inference techqniques.
+### Prompt Engineering With In Context Learning --> Using Zero, One and Few Shot Inference techqniques and How to use its Configuration Parameters.